junxit/us-congress-bills-119/metadata.md

 - 2025-06-24 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Cruz with an amendment in the nature of a substitute.
 With written report No. 119-32.
 - 2025-06-24 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Cruz with an amendment in the nature of a substitute.
 With written report No. 119-32.
 - 2025-06-24 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 102.
+- 2025-12-09 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S8581-8582; text: CR S8581-8582)
+- 2025-12-09 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.